yuhangbin/tiny-library/README.md

 Features:
 - Browser all books and read books info for local files
 - Download a book file (support pdf,epub,txt)
-- books recommdation (using RAG and LLM)
+- books recommendation (using RAG and LLM)